As generated content takes over our internet, it’s important to know which parts are human.

 If the idea was born in your brain, it’s human-made.
 If the final result was written, painted, or otherwise created by you, it’s human-made.
 If you used AI to find bits of information, it’s human-made.

-If you used generative AI tools to create parts of the idea or the final result, it’s partially human-made.
+If you used generative AI tools to create parts of the idea or the final result, it’s not fully human-made.
+In that case, use the mark “AI-made”.

 Can I use a symbol or a badge?